Sivaji: The Boss (soundtrack): Official version

 The first song in the album is "Balleilakka," which features Rajinikanth dancing with Nayanthara, who makes a guest appearance in the film.
 It picturizes him dancing and singing while returning to Tamil Nadu from the United States of America, with a backdrop of paddy fields.
 Over four hundred dancing extras were used in the song, including Pulikali artistes from Kerala.
 The song's lyrics were penned by Na.
 Muthukumar and the song was sung by S. P. Balasubrahmanyam.
-The other singers are Rahman's elder sister Reihana and Benny Dayal.
-Ethan Sperry arranged "Balleilakka" for SATB Chorus and Percussion (shaker, tambourine, djembe, and floor tom).
+The other singers are Rahman's elder sister A. R. Reihana and Benny Dayal.
+Ethan Sperry arranged "Balleilakka" for SATB chorus and percussion (shaker, tambourine, djembe, and floor tom).
 The arrangement was published by earthsongs in 2010 as part of its "Global Rhythms" series.

 The second song in the album is entitled "Style" and is sung by Ravi "Rags" Khote, Tanvi, Blaaze and Suresh Peters.
 The song was previously titled "Oru Koodai Sunlight" and was picturized in Bilbao, Spain.
 The song praises Rajinikanth's style and hero qualities.
 The lyrics were penned by Pa.
 Vijay.

 The third song is "Vaaji Vaaji" and was picturized at Hyderabad's Ramoji Film City, with sets at a cost of three Indian Crores.
 Reports claim the song picturizes Rajinikanth in knee-length warrior clothing as the King of Egypt and Shriya Saran as Queen.
 The song, penned by Vairamuthu, has singers Hariharan and Madhushree singing.

 The fourth song in the album is "Athiradee" and is sung by A. R. Rahman and Sayonara, with lyrics written by Vaali.

 The fifth and sixth songs of the album are titled "Sahana" and "Sahara" — one being an upbeat rendition and the other being a soulful rendition of the same number.
 Singing the upbeat rendition is singer Udit Narayan with Chinmayi while the soulful rendition singers are Vijay Yesudas and Gomathishree.
 Both songs have lyrics written by Vairamuthu, who was praised by Rajinikanth personally for his effort.

-The final song in the album is a situational theme song entitled "The Boss", sung by Naresh Iyer, Blaaze and Raqueeb Alam, with lyrics from Na.
+The final song in the album is a situational theme song entitled "The Boss", sung by Blaaze, Naresh Iyer and Raqueeb Alam, with lyrics from Na.
 Muthukumar and Blaaze.
 Rahman worked with the Czech Philharmonic Orchestra and choral singers in Prague for the score.